Summer Homework & Supply Lists

 Supply List

-- Extra clothing - two to three complete changes of clothes – seasonally appropriate shirt & pants, socks, underwear (please send in lots of extra pants and underwear for students learning how to use the toilet!)
+- Extra clothing - Two or three complete changes of clothes that include seasonally appropriate shirts and pants, socks, underwear, and a light sweater or sweatshirt in case they feel cold.
+(Please send in additional pairs of pants and underwear for students learning how to use the toilet.)

-- Rain jacket and rain boots for playing outside in the rain or exploring the creek
+- Rain boots - For playing outside in the rain or exploring the creek.

-- One washable, cloth nap mat with one non-permeable bag.
-Rest mats and bags can be purchased by clicking here and completing the form.
-Rest mats and bags purchased together are $35 and additional bags are $5.
+- One washable cloth nap mat and one non-permeable bag - Rest mats and bags can be purchased through WMS by clicking here and completing the form.
+Rest mats and bags purchased together are $40 and additional bags are $5.

 Below is a list of items that your child should bring to class on the first day of school.
-The links included are suggestions of products we think might be the easiest for your children to manage.
 Please note that because your child’s classroom is a multi-age classroom, this request is split into three categories.
-In some cases, examples are provided.
 Please be sure to label belongings with your child’s first name and last initial.

 All our best,